erwinluis/splitable_doc/README.md

 ![Splitable](https://www.splitable.com/images/logo.png?1327850834)

-## Checkout with Splitable
+## Checkout with split(able)

-`checkout with splitable` gives store owners the ability to allow their customers to split the cost of a product or service.
+`checkout with split(able)` gives store owners the ability to allow their customers to split the cost of a product or service.
 It works pretty similar to `checkout with paypal`.

 ### How it works

 * User clicks on a button or takes an action to indicate the user wants to split the amount.
 * Browser sends a request (GET or POST) reques to the store server.
-* Store server sends a `POST` request to splitable with valid `api_key`, `total_amount` and other required parameters.
+* Store server sends a `POST` request to split(able) with valid `api_key`, `total_amount` and other required parameters.
-* User sees splitable website with the line items and the total amount that is being split among friends.
+* User sees split(able) website with the line items and the total amount that is being split among friends.
 * User invites friends to split the total cost.
 * Invited users pay their share.
-* When everyone pays then the splitable sends a callback to the client site indicating that everyone has paid.
+* When everyone pays then the split(able) sends a callback to the client site indicating that everyone has paid.
 * The callback includes invoice and the api_secret to prevent and forgery.
 * In case everyone does not pay and time lapses then callback will indicate that the team was cancelled.

 ### Getting api_key

-In order to checkout with splitable, client needs to do following things:
+In order to checkout with split(able), client needs to do following things:

-* Register your company with Splitable.
+* Register your company with split(able).
 * Go to company settings page and make a note of `api_key` value.

 ### Sending the request

-When a user clicks on `checkout with splitable` then a `POST` request should be made to `https://splitable.com/api/splits` with following parameters.
+When a user clicks on `checkout with split(able)` then a `POST` request should be made to `https://splitable.com/api/splits` with following parameters.

 `POST - https://acme.splitable.com/api/splits`